 Peter’s approach to counsel work reflects the influence of his mentors.
 After law school, Peter clerked for Chief Justice Lance Finch at the B.C.
 Court of Appeal, and then joined Nathanson, Schachter & Thompson LLP, where he has learned his craft from some of the province’s best trial and appellate counsel, Irwin G. Nathanson, Q.C., Stephen R. Schachter, Q.C., Murray A. Clemens, Q.C., and Geoffrey B. Gomery, Q.C. (now Mr. Justice Gomery).

-As a student of the law and conflict, Peter’s contributions to the law extend beyond the boardroom and courtroom.
+Peter’s contributions to the law extend beyond the boardroom and courtroom.
 For example, he is the editor of the Civil Appeal Handbook.
-He sits on the Board of Directors and Rules Committee for the Vancouver International Arbitration Center.
+He sits on the Board of Directors for the Vancouver International Arbitration Center.
 From 2015-2019, he was an adjunct professor at UBC Law teaching a course on the law of Restitution and Unjust Enrichment.